artlu99/artlu99/README.md

 ## 👋 I'm @artlu99

+- some AI and FOSS projects: [/tools](https://artlu.xyz/tools/)

-- latest experiments with OpenClaw-style development: [Using AI To Reduce Me Slop (blogpost) ](https://artlu.bearblog.dev/using-ai-to-reduce-me-slop/)
+- experiments with agentic development: [Using AI To Reduce Me Slop (blogpost) ](https://artlu.bearblog.dev/using-ai-to-reduce-me-slop/)

 - fortunate to live in [the greatest city in the world 🍎🗽](https://genius.com/Phillipa-soo-jasmine-cephas-jones-leslie-odom-jr-original-broadway-cast-of-hamilton-and-renee-elise-goldsberry-the-schuyler-sisters-lyrics)